mozilla/fx-private-relay/docs/translations.md

 > [!NOTE]
 > Testing subscriptions in a new region requires setting the preferred language.
 > Change the browser language preference, `intl.accept_languagues` in `about:config`.
-> Use a Firefox Account created with that language preference.
+> Use a Mozilla account created with that language preference.
 >
 > Do not use a language-switcher extension.
-Many extensions are not allowed to run on Firefox
+Many extensions are not allowed to run on the
-> Accounts.
+> Accounts website.
 Inconsistent language preferences may invalidate testing.
 See
 > "[Identifying The User's Preferred Languages](#identifying-the-users-preferred-languages)"
 > for more information.